lollingtonbear/qb-strip-srt/README.md

 Background:

-The Plex app my Samsung TV struggles to play mkv files if they containt a lot of language tracks for subtitles and audio.
-The player eaither locks up or the video playback is badly artifacted.
+The Plex app my Samsung TV struggles to play mkv files if they contain a lot of language tracks for subtitles and audio.
+The player either locks up or the video playback is badly artifacted.
+Apparantly this is a common issue with Samsung TV Plex app.

 To solve this you can use mkvmerge to create a new mkv file with only the tracks you want in it, then Plex app on the Samsung TV play the video without issue.

-I wanted to automate this process so it happens before radarr / sonarr pick up the file, and that is what this basic script does for you.
-I've also included the steps for it up.
+I wanted to automate this process so it happens before radarr / sonarr pick up the file, so I wrote a basic script that does it for you.
+I've also included the setup steps for it up.

 Requires:
 1. qbittorrent-nox